partoftheorigin/predict-blog-author-features/README.md

-# Contextual Classification of Short Text
+# Contextual Classification of Long & Short Text
 Predicts gender, age, label, and zodiac sign of the author from the given text.

 ## Algorithms